26 30 As A Percentage

 Q1: What if I need to calculate a percentage where the numerator is larger than the denominator?

 A1: If the numerator is larger than the denominator, the resulting percentage will be greater than 100%.
 This indicates that the part is larger than the whole, which is possible in certain contexts, such as percentage increase or growth.
-For example, if you start with 20 items and end with 26, the percentage increase is calculated as: ((26-20)/20) * 100% = 30%.
+As an example, if you start with 20 items and end with 26, the percentage increase is calculated as: ((26-20)/20) * 100% = 30%.

 Q2: How do I handle rounding in percentage calculations?